 No. What Who When Recommended Priority A Refer to Action Items EC 1.1 G and EC 2.1 B. В Establish a trip reduction policy that includes a remote work strategy, and appropriate technology.
-CA, CM, CED, outside agencies Near-term (2021) High С Conduct a feasibility study on using treated greywater and rainwater harvesting for nonpotable water needs at city facilities CA, CM, CED, PWE Long-term Low (unfunded)

-D Work with energy partnerships to develop and implement an Electrification Action Plan for all City facilities.
-In new and existing buildings, incorporate strategies to address electricity storage, and focus on highlighting any hurdles or solutions that would be applicable to the broader community CA, CM, CED, PWE, outside agencies Long-term Low (unfunded) E Develop a city-wide environmentally preferable purchasing policy (EPP).
+CA, CM, CED, outside agencies Near-term (2021) High С Conduct a feasibility study on using treated greywater and rainwater harvesting for non-potable water needs at city facilities CA, CM, CED, PWE Long-term Low (unfunded) D Work with energy partnerships to develop and implement an Electrification Action Plan for all City facilities.
+In new and existing buildings, incorporate strategies to address electricity storage, and focus on highlighting any hurdles or solutions that would be applicable to the broader community CA, CM, CED, PWE, outside agencies Long-term Low (unfunded) Е Develop a city-wide environmentally preferable purchasing policy (EPP).
 Consider life-cycle costing as one of the decision-making tools in the process and promote purchasing of local products.
 CA, CM, CED, PWE Long-term Low (unfunded) F Replace all non-energy star office equipment and appliances at their end of their life cycle with energy and water efficiency as a primary consideration for all future purchasing decisions.
-CA, CM, CED, PWE Long-term (on-going) Low (unfunded) G Examine City practices for opportunities to reduce paper consumption in the workplace.
-Implement a document management information system.
-CA, CM, CED, PWE Near-term (2021- 2025) High (funded)
+CA, CM, CED, PWE Long-term (on-going) Low (unfunded)

+G Examine City practices for opportunities to CA, CM, Near-term High reduce paper consumption in the workplace.
+CED, PWE (2021- (funded) Implement a document management 2025) information system.